flexanalytics/flexit-docs/docs/etl.md

 1. Container - holds any of the tasks below and executes them concurrently (in parallel).
 Items not in a container will be run sequentially
 2. SQL Task - execute a SQL statment
 3. Data Flow - move data from a source (table, query, etc) to destination (table, SFTP, SSH)
-4. Copy Tables - bulk copy tables with streaming capabilities and more
+4. Data Ingestion - bulk ingestion of tables and other objects from databases or API's with streaming capabilities and more
 5. dbt Job - run a dbt Cloud or dbt-core job

 To use these tool widgets, drag-and-drop any of the widgets from the *Tools* panel into the *Transformation Design* panel.
 The number order of the tasks will be the order that they are processed.